The Latest: Official identifies 7-year-old migrant who died

 The ministry says that according to information provided, the girl and her father were detained by Border Patrol on the night of Dec.
 6. While they were being transported to the Border Patrol station in Lordsburg, New Mexico, the girl was feverish and vomiting.

 Early Dec.
-8, Guatemalan officials were told the girl had died at a hospital in El Paso.
+8, Guatemalan officials were told the girl had died at a hospital in El Paso, Texas.